-Robert F. Nagel, Ira C. Rothgerber, Jr. Professor Emeritus of Constitional Law, University of Colorado School of Law
+Robert F. Nagel, Ira C. Rothgerber, Jr., Professor Emeritus of Constitutional Law, University of Colorado School of Law

 Despite decades of numerical domination by conservative appointees, the Supreme Court continues to practice an aggressive form of judicial activism.
 This can be traced in part to the current intellectual dominance of Enlightenment rationalism.
 This dominance has helped to produce not only a distorted understanding of American cultural traditions but also the political extremism and intolerance so evident today.